-I decided to move forward with exploration 2.1 because the bookmark display in exploration 2.0 can be mistaken as a server with similar information architecture.
-Exploration 2.1 is inspired by the horizontal scrolling feature of instagram stories.
-Also, since to navigate between servers on Discord, horizontal scrolling is used so I maintained a similar scrolling interaction design throughout the bookmark feature.
+Exploration 2.1 is chosen because the bookmark display in 2.0 can be mistaken as a server with similar information architecture.
+2.1 is inspired by the horizontal scrolling feature of stories in other common apps.
+It also differentiates between the vertical scrolling of server navigation.

 I moved forward with exploration 3.1 and 3.2.
-Exploration 3.1 is a continuation of exploration 2.1.
-Exploration 3.2 gives user more control as they have the option to remove the bookmark from the chat as well.
-This makes it faster for the user if they mistakenly bookmarked the wrong message in the chat as they don’t have to tap to the bookmarking tab in order to remove a bookmark and can remove the bookmark right away.
+3.1 is a continuation of 2.1.
+3.2 gives user more control as they have the option to remove the bookmark from the chat as well.
+This makes it faster for the user if they mistakenly bookmarked the wrong message directly in the chat.

-Before moving on to my visual design explorations, I also explored the design of specific screens of my medium fidelities.
+I also explored the design of specific screens and conducted usability testing.

 🎨 Visual Design Explorations